steven-meehan/crafter-gallery-site/README.md

                 - `emphasis`: (Optional) `boolean` Determines if the paragraph will be bolded.
                 - `text`: (Required) `string` The text to be rendered on the page.
                 - `alignment`: (Optional) `string` Determines the alignment of the text.
-            - `images`: (Optional) An array of complex onjects consisting of the images to display.
+            - `images`: (Optional) An array of complex objects consisting of the images to display.
                 - `title`: (Required) `string` This will be used for the title of the rendered image.
                 - `altText`: (Required) `string` This will be used for the alternate text of the rendered image.
                 - `fileName`: (Required) `string` This is the name of the file to be rendered and is used to build the image's url.